HOW IT STARTS

 The Draft Order is based on the order of finish by teams in the standings from the most recent season.
 The team that finishes last in the standings will receive the first pick in the Draft and the selections will follow in that same order for the rest of the Draft.

-Each team is allowed to select a Draft Eligible Player from any region/zone in Manitoba who was not initially protected.
+Each team is allowed to draft a Draft Eligible Player (in their 15th year - Just finished 2nd year Bantam) from any region/zone in Manitoba who was not initially auto-protected.

 *If these Players are not added to a teams 50 Player Protected List by their 16th birthday, they are considered Free Agents in the MJHL.